ngocmphan/arbres_publics/README.md

 * Types of trees most planted: on road versus off road
 * What are the top 3 areas with most trees?
 * In general, what are the most planted trees?
+* In general, what are the types of land that trees were most planted on?
 * Is there any difference in the types of trees planted in different areas?
 * On average, how big are the trees in different areas?
 Compare.
 * Confidence interval for DHP of trees for each trees type and trees in each area/district.
+* Confidence interval for DHP of trees.
 * Generally, how big are the trees on road versus off road?
 * Does the type of earth where the trees were planted depend on the area?